-This will be the judicial authority designated by each state in accordance with Article 6 of the Framework Decision, available for consultation on the page of the Council of the EU in the respective declarations, and is a matter for the internal law of the issuing state.
+This will be the judicial authority designated by each state in accordance with art.
+6 of the Framework Decision, available for consultation on the page of the Council of the EU in the respective declarations, and is a matter for the internal law of the issuing state.
 The question arises as to whether it covers other jurisdictions with authority to issue sentences or detention orders.
-First of all, and as there is no exception for military offences like in Article 4 of the European Convention on Extradition, in the event there is a jurisdiction apart from the ordinary one, there is nothing preventing it using the EAW.
+First of all, and as there is no exception for military offences like in art.
+4 of the European Convention on Extradition, in the event there is a jurisdiction apart from the ordinary one, there is nothing preventing it using the EAW.
 The same question arises with the possible jurisdiction of minors.
 It is true that the Framework Decision establishes the fact that the requested person cannot be considered criminally responsible for the deeds as grounds for mandatory non-execution.
-Each country has a different age of criminal
+Each country has a different age of criminal responsibility and for ages below the threshold terms of deprivation of liberty tend to be imposed.
+It is a question that remains open and the solution adopted depends on each country, including the interpreting one.